young-rex/social-via-email/Lemitar.md

 - Deliverability — the internet's infrastructure carries messages through
 - Ownability — the person owns the domain

-A Lemitar ID can fall back to an email address on an owned domain (like `alice@smith-family.com`), which is derived from a domain name.
+A Lemitar ID can also be expressed as an email address on an owned domain (like `alice@smith-family.com`), which is derived from a domain name.
 A domain name requires the owner to arrange some software to listen for incoming contacts at that domain.
 An email address already has such software — the email server constantly listens for incoming contacts, just using a different protocol.
 Both satisfy the four abilities in the same way and to the same degree.
 In either case, interactions remain asynchronous — being online does not mean responding immediately.

 ### 2.3.
-Free and Unfree Lemitars
+Independent and Dependent Lemitars

-A Lemitar ID without ownability can still function on the internet, but it is not a free Lemitar.
+A Lemitar ID without ownability can still function on the internet, but it is a dependent Lemitar.
 An email address like `alice@one-company.com` has referenceability, reachability, and deliverability — but the provider owns the domain and can revoke, censor, or change terms.
-Just as a person can work as self-employed or work for an employer, a Lemitar can function as free or unfree.
+Just as a person can work as self-employed or work for an employer, a Lemitar can function as independent or dependent.
 The nature of their existence is fundamentally different.

-A free Lemitar can still use platforms — letting them host features is just a business relationship.
+An independent Lemitar can still use platforms — letting them host features is just a business relationship.
 The person can use multiple platforms simultaneously, leave any platform and take their ID and data with them, or mix free, paid, open source, and DIY software.
 What matters is the ability to walk away.

 ### 2.4.
 Lemitar ID Attributes